Skip to main content

 What Is the Long Term Effect of Diet on Hormonal Gene Expression?

-Dietary patterns exert long-term control over the by influencing the expression of genes involved in hormone synthesis, transport, and receptor sensitivity.
+Dietary patterns exert long-term control over the endocrine system by influencing the expression of genes involved in hormone synthesis, transport, and receptor sensitivity.
 The nutrients and bioactive compounds in food act as epigenetic modulators, capable of altering DNA methylation patterns and histone modifications without changing the DNA sequence itself.

 For example, the ketogenic diet’s profound effect on insulin signaling is not just a transient physiological response; it involves long-term changes in the expression of genes related to glucose transport (GLUT transporters) and insulin signaling pathways.
 The sustained presence of ketone bodies, particularly beta-hydroxybutyrate (BHB), has been shown to have signaling properties, acting as an inhibitor of histone deacetylases (HDACs).